 The Abandoned Route 66 in McCook, IL

 The land that the quarry would eventually take over was part of Stinson Airport in the early days of Route 66, dating back to before 1930.
-(Location on our Abandoned Airports map).
+(Abandoned Airports map).

 The quarrying on the south side of the road would force the airport's closure in 1958, when quarrying began on that site as well, leaving both sides of Joliet Road exposed.

 In 1998, cracks began developing in the roadway, and rapidly grew into pavement buckling.
 IDOT was forced to close the road, making traffic have to detour onto arterial streets.
-On either side of the roadbed, Vulcan Materials Company owned the land, a mined the area, in some cases hundreds of feet deep, causing the land under the road to give way.
+On either side of the roadbed, Vulcan Materials Company owned the land and mined the area, in some cases hundreds of feet deep, causing the land under the road to give way.

 Today the road is still there, although Mother Nature is quickly taking it back, and the mine is still fully operational on both sides.
 Vulcan paid a $12 Million settlement after a 12 year legal battle, but did not admit fault in the road's closure.